ehmicky/is-json-value/README.md

 _Type_: `string`

-Warning message.
-Example: `'"prop" property must not be a symbol.'`
+Warning message, like `'example property must not be a symbol.'`

 #### path